ripe persimmons

 Correctly identifying the persimmon variety is the single most important step in determining ripeness.
 The two most common types found in North American markets, Hachiya and Fuyu, have completely opposite signs of peak flavor.
 Mistaking one for the other is the most common pitfall for new persimmon enthusiasts.

 Hachiya persimmons are acorn-shaped and are the classic astringent type.
-They are inedible until they are completely soft, feeling like a water balloon on the verge of bursting.
-Their skin will be deep orange, almost translucent, and may have some black streaks, which are signs of high sugar content, not spoilage.
-Fuyu persimmons, on the other hand, are squat and tomato-shaped.
-As a non-astringent variety, a ripe Fuyu persimmon is firm to the touch, similar to a ripe tomato.
-You can eat it sliced, skin and all, long before it becomes soft. for more seasonal produce tips.
+They are inedible until they’re completely soft, feeling like a water balloon on the verge of bursting.
+Their skin will be deep orange, almost translucent, and may have some black streaks — which are signs of high sugar content, not spoilage, according to culinary experts.
+As Southern Living recently explained, a ripe Hachiya is so soft it’s almost liquid inside, requiring it to be scooped out with a spoon.
+Attempting to eat a firm Hachiya will result in an intensely bitter and drying sensation.

 Feature Hachiya Persimmon (Astringent) Fuyu Persimmon (Non-Astringent)